OpenSociocracy/documentation-website/docs/self-hosting/cloud-hosting-on-aws.md

-# Hosting Open Sociocracy on AWS
+# Hosting OpenSociocracy on AWS

 We provide instructions on using AWS for raw compute power as well as optimizing an AWS deployment using their value-added services.